ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 --- abstract

-The Start of Authority Resource Record in the Domain Name System includes various parameters related to the handling of data in DNS zones.
+The Start of Authority (SOA) Resource Record in the Domain Name System includes various parameters related to the handling of data in DNS zones.
 These parameters are variously used by authority-only servers, caching resolvers and DNS clients to guide them in the way